James Smith (frontiersman): Black Boys Rebellion

-In the 1760s, Smith took part in an unofficial band called Black Boys, so-called because they resided in Black's Town (then named after resident James Black, present-day Mercersburg, Pennsylvania) and disguised themselves in Native American dress, were upset with British policy regarding American Indians following Pontiac's War.
+In the 1760s, Smith took part in an unofficial band called Black Boys, so-called because they resided in Black's Town (then named after resident James Black, present-day Mercersburg, Pennsylvania) and disguised themselves in Native American dress, were upset with British policy regarding Native Americans following Pontiac's War.
 On March 6, 1765, they stopped a pack train and burned goods, including rum and gunpowder, that Irish-born official George Croghan sought to trade to Native Americans, out of hatred for the Native Americans.

 British authorities, however, supported Croghan's trading, and this led to the Black Boys Rebellion.
 The rebels laid siege to Fort Loudoun in the Pennsylvania mountain country and captured enough soldiers to exchange them two-for-one for settlers imprisoned, rightly or wrongly, for raids on wagon trains.
 The rebellion subsided in November.

 In June 1766, Smith left to explore Kentucky.
+During the trip, he was injured by puncturing his foot on rivercane.
+With the help of an enslaved man named Jamie, Smith managed to return east to North Carolina.
+He was jailed because of his rough appearance until someone was found who could vouch for him.

 In 1769, Smith and the Black Boys surprised Fort Bedford, freeing some prisoners being held there.

 Later in 1769, while passing through Bedford with two companions, Smith was accosted by several men intent upon his arrest for being the leader of the Black Boys.
 Shots were fired, and one of Smith's companions was accidentally killed.
 Smith was initially found guilty of murder and jailed for four months before being exonerated and released.
 During his jail time, a group of 300 people, some of them Black Boys, came to free Smith from the jail, but Smith convinced them to return home in peace.

 American Revolutionary War

 Smith represented Westmoreland County, Pennsylvania at the 1776 Constitutional Convention.

 When the American Revolutionary War broke out, he joined the Pennsylvania militia as captain, and was made a colonel in 1778.
 Smith described his orders for at least one action against Indians: "In case of an attack, the officers were immediately to order the men to face out and take trees – in this position the Indians could not avail themselves by surrounding us, or have an opportunity of shooting a man from either side of the tree."

 After his wife died in 1778, Smith moved to Westmoreland County.
-In 1785, he married Margaret Irwin.
+In 1785, he married Margaret Irvin.
 By the late 1780s, he and his family were living in Bourbon County, Kentucky.
 He served as a member of the Kentucky General Assembly for a number of years.

 In 1799, he published his narrative, An Account of the Remarkable Occurrences in the Life and Travels of Col. James Smith, consisting of an autobiography and an analysis of Indian culture.